Entanglement cost for infinite-dimensional physical systems: Introduction: the asymptotic continuity catastrophe

 \subsection{Main contribution}

 The present paper aims to generalize the formula~\eqref{HHT} for the entanglement cost to all infinite-dimensional quantum systems with an underlying separable Hilbert space.

 Several issues arise when one attempts to extend the original proof, which works only in finite dimension, to the infinite-dimensional case.
-Let us leave aside for a second the fact that even the definition of entanglement of formation presents some subtleties in infinite dimensions~\cite{Shirokov2010}, as those can be avoided by restricting to sufficiently well-behaved, e.g., finite-energy, quantum states.
+Let us leave aside for a second the fact that even the definition of entanglement of formation presents some subtleties in the latter case~\cite{Shirokov2010}, as those can be avoided by restricting to sufficiently well-behaved, e.g., finite-energy, quantum states.
 The proof of~\eqref{HHT} in Ref.~\cite{Hayden-EC} is composed of two main parts: the direct part, which consists of constructing an entanglement dilution protocol that achieves an asymptotic rate close to the right-hand side of~\eqref{HHT}, and the converse part, whose goal is to show that this is the optimal rate, i.e., that no other protocol can achieve a lower rate.

-Neither the direct nor the converse part of the argument in Ref.~\cite{Hayden-EC} work as stated in infinite dimensions.
+Neither the direct nor the converse part of the argument in Ref.~\cite{Hayden-EC} work as stated in infinite-dimensional systems.
 Regarding the direct part, the key technique in constructing the entanglement dilution protocol in~\cite{Hayden-EC} was strong typicality, which means that if a sequence $\qty(x_1,\ldots,x_N)\in\mathcal{X}^N$ is sampled in an independent and identically distributed (IID) way from a probability distribution $p\qty(x)$ over a finite set $\mathcal{X}$, then each element $x\in\mathcal{X}$ appears in this sequence approximately $N p\qty(x)$ times.
 The problem here lies in the fact that strong typicality holds only for finite sets $\mathcal{X}$.
-It is necessary to take into account infinite sets if one wants to generalize the result to infinite dimensions.
+It is necessary to take into account infinite sets if one wants to generalize the result to infinite-dimensional systems.